2025 Australia 4.0 Summit

 Debate Topic #1 – What does success look like?

-Summary: When the electricity grid has been transformed to embrace both renewables and legacy systems, how will we know the transition to the Consumers Grid to provide a lowest cost regulated electricity supply for the foreseeable future is successful?
+Summary: When the electricity grid has been transformed to embrace renewables and legacy systems, how will we know the transition to the Consumers Grid is complete?
+What will success look like and over what timeframe?

 Moderator: Terry Lampard, National President, Electric Energy Society of Australia